dimforge/rapier/website/docs-examples/README.md

 The produced binary might or might not produce something useful, it's intended usage is to run `cargo check --workspace --examples`.

+The bevy snippets (`2d/bevy`, `3d/bevy`) are standalone workspaces building against the in-development `bevy_rapier`, which must be cloned next to the `rapier` repository.
+Check them with `cargo check --examples` from their own folders.

 ## Javascript

 The snippets build against the bindings **of this repository**, not the ones published on